Fed Announces Emergency Rate Cut to Fight Coronavirus Economic Risks

 “The fundamentals of the U.S. economy remain strong.
 However, the coronavirus poses evolving risks to economic activity.
 In light of these risks and in support of achieving its maximum employment and price stability goals, the Federal Open Market Committee decided today to lower the target range for the federal funds rate by 1/2 percentage point, to 1 to 1‑1/4 percent,” the Fed said in a statement.

+In a press conference held after the announcement, Fed chair Jerome Powell said outbreak had disrupted economic activity in many countries and led to “significant movements” in financial markets.

+“The virus and the measures being taken to contain it will surely weigh on economic activity both here and abroad for some time,” Powell said.

-The announcement comes after ten days or so of mounting concerns over the coronavirus roiling financial markets.
+The rate cut comes after ten days or so of mounting concerns over the coronavirus roiling financial markets.
 President Donald Trump has urged the Fed to take action a number of times over the past week, arguing that the central bank had to deploy a more accommodative monetary policy to deal with the economic risks because Democrats in Congress were unlikely to vote for a tax cut to stimulate growth.
-Financial markets themselves have pressured the Fed, pushing longer term interest rates to record lows and fed funds futures prices to reflect what amounted to a demand by investors that the Fed move off its previous “wait and see” stance.

-Fed chairman Jerome Powell will hold a press conference at 11 a.m. to discuss the move.
+Powell denied that pressure from the president had played any role in the decision to cut rates, saying the Fed had only taken into account its analysis of the economic situation in light of its mandate to foster price stability and maximum employment.

+“We’re never going to consider any political considerations whatsoever.
+We will not do that and it’s very important that the public understand that,” Powell said.

 .